Amanda Eliasch: Career

 Her first black and white photographic show was 'Three Way Mirror', held in London in 1999 at the Cork Street Gallery.
 Her photography work often consists of glossy fashion-shoot images and black and white nudes.
 In November 2001 she exhibited a series of photographic contact sheets in a London exhibition, at The Proud Gallery, called 'Peep'.
 Her early work was given a review in British Journal of Photography.
 Her portraits of 47 British artists were published (with text by Gemma De Cruz) in British artists at work in 2003, and were chosen by both Publishers Weekly and Art Monthly for their lists of seasonal highlights; the collection was also published in French as Artistes contemporains: Londres.
 From this book Eliasch started her own collection through photographing and entertaining many artists including Tracey Emin and Polly Morgan in her St Tropez home.
-According to photographer Bob Carlos Clarke, she served ostrich eggs for breakfast.

 Her photographs have appeared in Made by Indians (2007), a book on Indian contemporary art curated by Fabrice Bouret, and Made by Brazilians (2014), a book on Brazilian contemporary art curated by Fabrice Bouret.

 She has also published poetry.
 In 2008, Chipmunka Publishing published her book of poetry, Cloak & Dagger Butterfly.
 Based on the book and a letter she wrote to her father, a theatrical production was produced by Eliasch As I like it at London's Chelsea Theatre in July 2011; later that year it was transferred to the Macha Theatre in Los Angeles.